Air France-KLM confirms backs Alitalia emergency plan

-PARIS, Oct 11 (Reuters) - Franco-Dutch airline Air France-KLM confirmed that its directors on the board of Alitalia approved an emergency plan to enable the Italian airline to continue to operate.
+PARIS (Reuters) - Franco-Dutch airline Air France-KLM (AIRF.PA) confirmed that its directors on the board of Alitalia approved an emergency plan to enable the Italian airline to continue to operate.

 “The board of directors of Alitalia decided to submit to its next general assembly of shareholders an authorisation to increase its capital by 300 million euros ($407 million),” Air France-KLM said in a statement on Friday.